 Nathaniel Whitestone is a certified sociocratic consultant based in England.
 He has worked in the area of organizational development and transformation since 1996, and provided consultancy and agile project management to Aptivate clients since 2010.

-From running a social-enterprise in Pakistan for 3 years to mobile-phone based data collection in Peru, Sarah brings a wealth of diverse experience.
-She is skilled in quality assurance, web development, and project management.
+From running a social-enterprise in Pakistan for 3 years to mobile-phone based data collection in Peru, Sarah brings diverse experience to any project.
 She holds a Masters in Mechanical Engineering from Cambridge University and Technology & Policy from MIT.
-She is passionate about the intersection of technology and international development.
+She is passionate about the intersection of technology and society.

 Marko has been working in technology for almost 20 years in a variety of roles before settling down as a developer specialising in front-end website development and interface design.
 Ideally he’d like to save the planet from ecological disaster, and currently focuses more on keeping the Web open, and building tools for better governance.